Additional Elephant Research Sources for Elephant Mountain

 Elephant Leasing and Sales Contracts

-Leasing and sales contracts, first developed at the Oregon Zoo, have become standard practice in captive elephant management.
-These agreements ensure a steady financial return on valuable elephants over many years, similar to stud fees and contracts used in the horse industry.
+Leasing and sales contracts, first developed at the Oregon Zoo, have become standard practice in the captive elephant industry.
+These agreements ensure a steady financial return on valuable elephants over many years, similar to stud fees and contracts used with prized horses.

 - Alexander, Shana.
 The Astonishing Elephant.
 New York: Random House, 2000.